Fondation Pierre Elliot Trudeau

 Can I work while receiving the Pierre Elliott Trudeau Foundation Scholarship?

 Scholars may work part-time (up to 20 hours per week) while continuing to receive the full benefits of the scholarship.
 This includes university or campus-based roles such as research assistant, teaching assistant, lecturer, or other part-time academic positions.
-Please note that full-time employment renders a Scholar ineligible for the scholarship, regardless of whether they are enrolled full-time in a doctoral program.

 If I receive the Pierre Elliott Trudeau Foundation Scholarship, what is the process for receiving the funds?

-The annual scholarship is disbursed in three instalments per year.
+The annual Scholarship is disbursed in three instalments per year.

 What happens if I need to take a leave from my studies (e.g., parental leave, professional leave, etc.)?